-As early as 2003, the European Union developed the FLEGT (Forest Law Enforcement, Governance and Trade) action plan, which provides for a set of measures to exclude timber and timber products that are illegally sourced from the European market, to improve the supply of timber from legal harvesting and to increase the demand for legal products.
+As early as 2003, the European Union developed the FLEGT (Forest Law Enforcement, Governance and Trade) action plan, which provides for a set of measures to exclude from the European market timber and timber products illegally sourced, to improve the supply of timber from legal harvesting and to increase the demand for legal products.

-The Voluntary Partnership Agreements (VPAs) are trade agreements that are concluded between the European Union’s exporting countries and that aim to establish a system ensuring of the legal harvesting of timber in the signatory countries.
+The Voluntary Partnership Agreements (VPAs) are trade agreements concluded between the European Union and exporting countries and aim to implement a system ensuring of the legal harvesting of timber in the signatory countries.

-To date, 5 countries in Central and Western Africa have signed a VPA with the European Union (EU) :
+5 countries in Central and Western Africa have currently signed a VPA with the European Union (EU):

 Gabon and the Democratic Republic of Congo have started negotiations with the EU to sign a VPA.